 Cannabis in North Dakota was legalized for medical purposes in 2016 but remains illegal for recreational purposes.
 Possession of small recreational amounts is a misdemeanor crime.

-North Dakota has legalized medical marijuana, but dispensary and delivery services are not yet open for business.
 Once given a doctor’s recommendation, North Dakotans may purchase at their nearest dispensary storefront or order for delivery when those businesses are accessible, but cannot be consumed in public.